avvero/devirium/2024-08/Methodcentipede (eng).md

 ## Scenario

-Imagine a service that processes a client registration request and sends an event about it to the system.
+Imagine a service that processes a client registration request and sends an event about it to the Kafka.
 In this article, I will show an implementation example that I consider an antipattern and suggest an improved version.

 ### Option 1: Methodcentipede